Jaime2200/EDM_app/README.md

 # EDM_app

-We are three university partners that have to do a proyect (an application) about citizens problems, and we have selected to do it about polution in Valencia
+We are three university colleagues who have to do a proyect (an application) about citizens problems, and we have selected to do it about polution in Valencia